 With an impressive old town and some crazy nightlife, the Latvian capital draws parallels with Tallinn.
 However it is much bigger than its Baltic neighbour and in parts is a bit ‘rough around the edges’.
 There are plenty of hostels and some backpacker geared bars but there is plenty to see and do with the city famous for its impressive Art Nouveau architecture.

 This seaside town boasts some of the best beaches in the Baltic and is a must-visit if you come during summer when it hosts some top music festivals.
 The Northern part of the city (Karosta) used to be a secret Soviet military town and makes for a fascinating visit.
 You can even stay overnight in Karosta Prison where you will be treated just like the military prisoners who were held here until as recently as 1997!

 Klaipeda & Curonian Spit

-Klaipeda has a history which stretches back to the 13th Century and the coastal town is one of Lithuania’s most culturally significant.
+Klaipeda has a history which stretches back to the 13th Century.
+This coastal town is easily one of Lithuania’s most culturally significant.
 From the town’s harbour you can visit the Curonian Spit, a World Heritage site that separates Lithuania from the Russian oblast of Kaliningrad.
-It is basically a narrow but very long (100km) sandy strip of land with some enormous dunes reaching a height of 60 metres.
+It is basically a narrow but very long (100 km) sandy strip of land.
+It is home to some enormous dunes reaching a height of 60 metres.

 Finally Vilnius which is home to a fascinating mix of people with many Poles, Belarusians and Russians calling this city home.
 The once thriving Jewish districts that played a significant role in the development of Vilnius are still there but Jews only represent a small portion of the population today.
 Cemeteries and Sculpture Parks are amongst the curious attractions here whilst the food is perhaps the best in the region with a healthy mix of tasty yet affordable cuisines on offer.